gradyrobbins/daily-journal-builder/README.md

 # Cohort 27 - Daily journal builder

-## Start up instructions:  From your terminal, clone or fork this repository
+## Start up instructions:  First, clone or fork this repository, then navigate to the directory in your terminal

 This application requires **3 separate processes** running in your terminal: